openHPI/TeachingTeamGuidelines/docs/courseadministration/courseproperties.md

 When disabled, the course will not show up on the global course list.
 It will, however, still be listed on its channel's landing page.

 #### Restricted to groups
+If your platform supports single sign-on with your company or ID provider, you have the option to restrict course enrollment exclusively to affiliated users.
+This means that only individuals associated with your organization or ID provider will be able to enroll in the course, ensuring that it remains accessible to the intended audience.

 #### Start date (UTC)
 The "actual" start date of the course.